The Local Governing Committee

 The main role of the governors is one of monitoring and evaluation to support the headteacher and her staff.
 They help to set and reach targets and to strive for excellence across the whole spectrum of school life.
 They also have a legal responsibility to:

 - Ensure that the National Curriculum is followed

 - Monitor the condition of the school buildings and grounds.

 - Ensure that Special Educational Needs are met

 School governing bodies have an important role in raising standards in education.
 Their main purpose is to provide a strategic and policy framework within which schools are run.
 It is the responsibility of the headteacher and staff to guide and advise governors, implement the plans and deliver the curriculum.
-The Governing Body is responsible for raising expectations, being a “critical friend” to the school and holding it to account.
+The Governing Body is responsible for raising expectations, being a “critical friend” to the academy and holding it to account.